-- E. Permits for Wrecking Buildings: Before a building or structure can be wrecked, the owner, wrecking company, or person who secures the permit shall notify all utilities having service connections within the building such as water, electric, gas, sewer, and other connections.
-A permit to wreck a building shall not be issued unless a release is obtained from the utilities stating that their respective service connections and appurtenant equipment, such as meters and regulators, have been removed and/or sealed and plugged in a safe manner; nor shall a wrecking permit be issued until a report has been received from the public utility companies concerned, that said wrecking operations may be accomplished in such a manner as not to create a hazardous condition as a result of the proximity of such public utility installations. - 1.
-Before a permit is issued for the wrecking of any building, such application for permit shall be referred to the Zoning Administrator for examination of the premises to determine whether or not rodent and/or insect extermination procedures are necessary. - 2.
-The wrecking company, or person who secures the permit for the razing of the structure, will be held responsible for the compliance with these regulations and other laws and ordinances covering this subject.
-He will also be held responsible and liable for the acts of subcontractors or other persons who do any work of removal or destruction in the wrecking of the building.
+- 1. The wrecking company and the person who secures the permit for the razing of the structure, will be held responsible for the compliance with these regulations and other laws and ordinances covering this subject.
+They will also be held responsible and liable for the acts of subcontractors or other persons who do any work of removal or destruction in the wrecking of the building.
 The methods to be used in wrecking shall not involve undue hazards to the public or unnecessary danger to the workmen and shall be in accordance with good practice.
 Crane, back hoe, bulldozer, high loader, ball, clam-bucket, chain, cable, and other similar mechanical devices shall not be used to wreck buildings or structures except in individual cases wherein detailed plans and proposed procedures are submitted with the application for wrecking permit and are approved by the building official.
 Suitable provision shall be made for the disposal of materials which are accumulated during the wrecking operations.
 No part of the structure shall be overloaded by excessive storage of materials or debris.
 Chutes, scaffolds, derricks, and hoists shall be strong and substantial, and safe for the purpose for which they are intended.
 Materials, which in their removal, would cause an excessive amount of dust, shall be well wet down to prevent the creation of a nuisance.
-No open fires or other sources of flame except necessary cutting torches will be permitted on the inside of the building which is being wrecked, not in close proximity to flammable materials outside of the building, and every precaution shall be taken to prevent the possibility of fire. - 3.
-Blasting and use of explosives shall be done only by a person licensed by the State of Michigan and approved by the Fire Marshall and Zoning Administrator to perform such work and notification shall be given to Joyfield Township and surrounding property owners within three hundred (300) feet of the site and within five (5) calendar days of the work. - 4.
+No open fires or other sources of flame except necessary cutting torches will be permitted on the inside of the building which is being wrecked, and may not be in close proximity to flammable materials outside of the building.
+Every precaution shall be taken to prevent the possibility of fire. - 2.
+Blasting and use of explosives shall be done only by a person licensed by the State of Michigan and approved by the Fire Marshall and Zoning Administrator to perform such work and notification shall be given to Joyfield Township and surrounding property owners within three hundred (300) feet of the site and within five (5) calendar days of the work. - 3.
 The requirements of this section are designated as the minimum necessary for average conditions and, in the case of unusual or dangerous situations, adequate provision shall be made and every precaution taken to protect the safety of the public and workmen.
 All abandoned basements or cellars and holes shall be filled to grade, and all excess materials, rubbish, and debris shall not be permitted to remain on the premises above grade.
 The Fire Department shall be notified before removing standpipes, sprinklers, or fire protection water supplies.

-5. Expiration of Land Use Permit: If the work described in any land use permit has not begun within twelve (12) months from the date of issuance thereof, said permit shall expire; it shall be canceled by the Zoning Administrator, and written notice thereof shall be given to the persons affected.
+F. Expiration of Land Use Permit: If the work described in any land use permit has not begun within twelve (12) months from the date of issuance thereof, said permit shall expire; it shall be canceled by the Zoning Administrator, and written notice thereof shall be given to the persons affected.
 If the work described in any land use permit has not been substantially completed within two (2) years of the date of issuance thereof, said permit shall expire and be canceled by the Zoning Administrator, and written notice thereof shall be given to the persons affected, together with notice that further work, as described in the canceled permit, shall not proceed unless, and until, a new land use permit has been obtained.

-6. Timing of Permits
+G. Timing of Permits